githubwua/wua-kb/code/java/README.md

 # Run a compiled class

-If the file has already been compiled, we can skip compile and simply run the .class file
+If all the files are already compiled, we can skip `compile` and execute the main class directly.
 ```
 mvn exec:java -Dexec.mainClass=howto.App
 ```

-# What are the files stored?
+# Directory Structure

 ```
 $ tree src